2016 Winter Program Registration. Winter registration begins December 1 with programs running January 12 – February 26, 2016.

 You can never be too young to enjoy nature in winter.
 During this playful hike, students will be encouraged to discover their surroundings in search of all the winter wonders they can find.
 We will learn to make tracks, find food, and look for shelter just like the animals do!
+(45 minutes – no showshoes)

 Our snowshoes don’t fit smaller adventurers, but K-1 students can still enjoy a winter hike to stimulate their senses!
 As we actively explore nature, we will learn all about animals and their behaviors in winter.
 We’ll look at animal tracks and other interesting signs as we explore nature in winter.
 Please make sure students are prepared with sturdy winter footwear.
+(45 minutes – no showshoes)